Quality of Life

 - In addition to the local campuses of Oconee Fall Line Technical College and Middle Georgia State University, other opportunities for attaining a four-year degree or higher include the campuses of Mercer University and Wesleyan College in Macon (35 miles), Fort Valley State University in Fort Valley (30 miles), Georgia College and State University and Georgia Military College in Milledgeville (50 miles), and Georgia Southern University in Statesboro (100 miles).

-- A network of quality local physicians treats residents' routine healthcare issues, and a progressive health department constantly monitors the health of our community to quickly identify and address problems.
+A network of quality local physicians treats residents' routine healthcare issues, and a progressive health department constantly monitors the health of our community to identify and address problems quickly.

 Learn about the growth and processing of cotton and peanuts at the free, open-air Cochran-Bleckley Cotton & Peanut Museum.
 Spend a Saturday night cheering on your favorite drivers at the Cochran Motor Speedway 3/8-mile oval dirt track.
-Tee off at the Uchee Trail Golf Club or The Woods Golf Course.
+Tee off at the Uchee Trail Golf Club.

 Grab a partner for the street dance that caps off a day of handmade crafts, delicious festival food, live musical entertainment, and children's inflatables at the annual Cochran-Bleckley Country Fest.